Everest Base Camp Trek by Road

 You will have to travel through the Khumbu Glacier, an absolute beauty of Mother Nature.
 After covering 3.5 kilometers from Gorakshep, you will finally reach the EBC.
 There, you can feel your dream come true.
 You will witness the majestic Everest from the closest distance.

 You will need more of the snow-capped Everest.
 You can enjoy the 360-degree scenic view of Everest.
-Take some space and time to accept that you are on the base of the peak of the world.
+Take some space and time to accept that you are on the base of the world’s highest peak.
 After spending some time there, you will descend towards Gorakshep.
 You will spend the night here.

 Walking Day